ZhaoQixian/EatWellthy/README.md

 - Make sure to frequently fetch changes from the origin to prevent merge conflicts.
 - Always test the application after making significant changes, especially those involving the backend or database.
+- The application is deployed using Welloh on Render's platform.

 ---